shantanu404/shaker/README.md

 To run this solution issue the command `./checker add.cpp`.
 This will pipe the input file and print the result on console

-Issuing `./checker add.cpp --output` will save the output stream to `outputs/add.out`
+Issuing `./checker add.cpp --expect` will compare the output stream to `expected/add.txt`

 You can try other examples like..
 ```bash